XMON3R/orac-db-musvinyl/README.md

 1. Run the following scripts in this exact order:

--   drop_schema.sql: Clears any old objects for a clean start.\
+-   5_drop_schema.sql: Clears any old objects for a clean start (+ 4_drop_stats.sql for stats drop).\
-    @drop_schema.sql

--   super_create_schema.sql: Creates all tables, views, indexes, packages, and triggers.\
+-   1_create_schema.sql: Creates all tables, views, indexes, packages, and triggers.\
-    @super_create_schema.sql

--   insert_data.sql: Populates the tables with sample data.\
+-   2_insert_data.sql: Populates the tables with sample data.\

-    @insert_data.sql
+-   3_generate_stats.sql: Generates stats for music_owner user.\

--   grant_privs_to_roles.sql: Grants permissions on the new objects to the application roles.\
+-   7_grant_privs_to_roles.sql: Grants permissions on the new objects to the application roles.\
-    @grant_privs_to_roles.sql

 ### Step 4: Test the Application

 This final step runs the test script to verify that all procedures and triggers work as expected.

-1. While still connected as music_owner, run the test script:\
+1. While still connected as music_owner, run the test script 6_test_functionality.sql
-    @test_functionality.sql

 The output will show the results of each test case, including successful operations and correctly handled errors.